soffes/blog/posts/2012-07-12-scaling-cheddar.markdown

 Sometimes calls to their API would block for awhile.
 If enough dynos got in this state, everything would die because the backlog would fill up too quickly.

-*This was easily solved by performing all email sending in a [Sidekiq](https://github.com/mperham/sidekiq) queue.* Sidekiq is fantastic.
+==This was easily solved by performing all email sending in a [Sidekiq](https://github.com/mperham/sidekiq) queue.== Sidekiq is fantastic.
 You should use it.
 There's even a great [ActionMailer extension](https://github.com/mperham/sidekiq/wiki/Delayed-Extensions) to delay sending mail.
 You just have to add `.delay` like this:

 ``` ruby
 UserMailer.delay.welcome(user)